MohamadYusuf/WebRx-Site/docs/foreach-binding.md

 **Note:** These callbacks are only intended for triggering animations related to changes in a list.
 If your goal is actually to attach other behaviors to new DOM elements when they have been added (e.g., event handlers, or to activate third-party UI controls), then your work will be much easier if you implement that new behavior as a custom binding instead, because then you can use that behavior anywhere, independently of the foreach binding.

-Here’s a trivial example that uses *afterAdd* to apply the classic “yellow fade” effect to newly-added items.
+Here's a trivial example that uses *afterAdd* to apply the classic “yellow fade” effect to newly-added items.
 It requires the jQuery Color plugin to enable animation of background colors.

 ```html
 <ul data-bind="foreach: { data: myItems, afterAdd: yellowFadeIn }">